domosekai/domosekai.github.io/sstp/help.md

 This is an indication that VPN is reconnecting.
 You are not losing your WiFi connection.
 It's just how iOS responds to VPN reconnecting events.

-### Q: What if I have more questions?
+### Q: I want to make sure traffic is blocked during reconnecting events (called "Seamless Tunnel" by OpenVPN).
+How can I do it?

-Send an email to support@domosekai.com and we will look into it.
+This feature is already enabled and we do not offer a way to disable it.

-If it's a connection issue, please set log level to "debug" and send the connection log along with your mail.
+However, please note that some system traffic does not go through VPN at all. (e.g. push notifications and some DNS requests) This is controlled by iOS.

 ## Profile